-Asian shares rise on hopes for US stimulus package
+Global shares rise on hopes for US stimulus package

-TOKYO (AP) — Asian shares rose Monday on hopes for President Joe Biden’s stimulus package and bargain-hunting after sell offs last week.
+TOKYO (AP) — Global shares rose Monday, lifted by hopes President Joe Biden’s stimulus package will be enacted and by bargain-hunting after sell offs last week.

 South Korean markets were closed for a national holiday.
 But the government reported that exports rose 9.5% in February from a year earlier and imports jumped nearly 14%, in signs the economy is picking up momentum.